 Photo/Video/Audio Recording to be Shared Publicly by Student Projects, Library Staff, etc.

 Professional photographers/videographers or any other photography or recording for any commercial purposes must be authorized in advance.
-Interested parties should request permission via email or phone to film or otherwise record in Library facilities at least 7 days in advance from the Associate Director of Advancement for Publications and Public Affairs, who will review the request and seek authorizations from the Assistant Dean of Libraries for Facilities or the Associate University Librarian for User Services.
-Individuals planning to photograph or record for commercial purposes in a Library facility should also consult the Commercial/Professional Photographic, Video and Audio Recording Checklist and complete the Commercial/Professional Photographic, Video and Audio Recording in University Library Facilities: Guidelines and Permission Form.
-Use of Library facilities for feature films, advertisements or other commercial purposes is governed by the campus policy on the Use of the University Name, Image or Logos and requires prior permission from the Associate Chancellor for Public Affairs.
+Interested parties should request permission via email or phone to film or otherwise record inside Library facilities at least 7 days in advance from the Chief Communications Officer, who will review the request and seek authorizations from the Assistant Dean of Libraries for Facilities.
+Individuals planning to photograph or record for commercial purposes inside a Library facility should also consult the Commercial/Professional Photographic, Video and Audio Recording Checklist and complete the Commercial/Professional Photographic, Video and Audio Recording in University Library Facilities: Guidelines and Permission Form.
+The photographer keeps this form after it is signed by designated Library staff as proof they have secured permission; it is not necessary for the Library to retain a copy.
+Use of Library facilities for feature films, advertisements or other commercial purposes is governed by the campus policy on the use of University Name, Image or Logos and requires prior permission from the Associate Chancellor for Public Affairs.

-Explicit permission must be obtained from any patrons and/or staff members who is personally identifiable in any image that will be publicly shared online or in print by using the RELEASE FORMS provided by Public Affairs for this purpose.
+Explicit permission must be obtained from any patrons and/or staff members who is personally identifiable in any image that will be publicly shared online or in print by using the Talent Release Forms provided by Public Affairs for this purpose.
 In situations involving a large public gathering, designated library personnel may grant permission to post signs notifying individuals that recording or photography will occur in lieu of the individual talent release forms.

 Talent release forms are not required for photos or videos for personal use (i.e. that will not be publicly shared in any way), but please do not photograph or film anyone without their assent.

 Requests to Cease Recording